 Visit the Milken Institute School of Public Health website for additional information about academic programs and information about GWSPH.
 Graduate admissions information, including application requirements and deadlines, can be found on the GWSPH Graduate Admissions website.

-The courses listed below are the required minimum prerequisite courses for admission consideration.
+The courses listed below are the required minimum prerequisite courses for admission consideration for the PhD in Epidemiology.
 Applicants who have not already completed these courses or their equivalent from another institution will not be considered for admission.

 MATH 1231Single-Variable Calculus I